Hold Up! You Did What?!

-Last week, I did the scariest sh*t ever!
+Last week, I did the scariest thing ever!
 I rode a horse for the first time with my toddler up a freaking mountain, y’all!
 Yes, I am flippin’ serious.
 The initial plan was for the big girls to get to ride a horse on an hour long trail ride.
-We arrived at the stables and I casually asked the dude in charge if the toddler could ride.
+We arrived at the stables in Ruidoso, and I casually asked the dude in charge if the toddler could ride.
 To my surprise, he said yes.
-My jaw literally dropped.
+My jaw dropped.

 Was he serious?